Haiiah/gonzmg88.github.io/blog/2017_10_24-NystromRBFNN.md

 1. Augment the above equation with the test points:
 $$ p(y,y^*,\alpha \mid  X,X_*) $$ (It will just change the likelihood term).
 2. Integrate out \\( \alpha \\): $$ p(y,y^* \mid  X,X_*) = \int p(y,y^*,\alpha \mid  X,X_*) d\alpha $$
-3. Compute the posterior predictive using the trick we used above in the Nystrom case (5).
+3. Compute the posterior predictive using the trick we used above in the Nyström case (5).

 The other, *more standard* approach would be: